Laurinda Jaffe

-Laurinda A. Jaffe (born January 9, 1952) is an American biologist who is a Professor and chair at the University of Connecticut.
-Her research considers the physiological mechanisms that regulate oocyte cell and fertilisation.
+Laurinda A. Jaffe (born January 9, 1952) is an American biologist who is a professor and chair at the University of Connecticut.
+Her research considers the physiological mechanisms that regulate oocyte cell and fertilization.
 She was elected to the National Academy of Sciences in 2021.

 Early life and education

 Jaffe was born in Pasadena, California.
 Her father, Lionel F. Jaffe, was a senior scientist at the Marine Biological Laboratory in the Woods Hole Oceanographic Institution.
 Her mother, Miriam (Walther) Jaffe, was a professor of astronomy at Purdue University.
 Jaffe was an undergraduate student at the University of Wisconsin–Madison.
 After two years, she moved to Purdue University, where she majored in biology.
 She was a graduate researcher at the University of California, Los Angeles, where she worked under the supervision of Susumu Hagiwara.
 Her doctoral research considered polyspermy in sea urchin eggs.
 After graduating, Jaffe worked as a postdoctoral researcher at Woods Hole Oceanographic Institution with Lewis Tilney and at the University of California, San Diego with Meredith Gould.